Scrap test piece

 - Once satisfied with the color, allow the stain to dry.
 Drying may take 6-12 hours.
 Ensure stain is thoroughly dry before applying a clear finish; overnight drying is strongly recommended.

 Stripping the finish is not always necessary to change the color of your woodworking projects.
 Start by thoroughly cleaning your project.
 Sand it lightly with a fine grit sandpaper and then remove the dust with a tack cloth.
-Using Old Masters Wiping Stain, apply a thin coat to start and feather it with a dry, soft-tipped bristle brush.
+Using Old Masters Wiping Stain or Gel Stain, apply a thin coat to start and feather it with a dry, soft- tipped bristle brush.
 Recoat your project with 2 to 3 coats of an Old Masters clear finish to protect the new, rich color.

-Old Masters Gel Stain was specifically designed to adhere to fiberglass doors and plastic trim.
+Old Masters Gel Stain is specifically designed to adhere to fiberglass doors and plastic trim.
 Apply it directly to the fiberglass surface.
 Wiping Stain also works well on these projects, especially as a second coat or intermixed with Gel Stain.
-For complete instructions on how to stain fiberglass doors, refer to the Old Masters staining fiberglass doors tutorial.
+For complete instructions on how to stain fiberglass doors, refer to our Fiberglass Doors Staining Guide.

 Old Masters offers a wide variety of products and tools used to create unique faux finishes.
 This section offers a brief overview of these techniques and various products and tools needed to complete each faux finish.

 Old Masters offers a complete wood graining system.
-Create beautiful and unique wood grained finishes on steel doors and other smooth surfaces using Old Masters Wiping or Gel Stain, Graining Base and Wood Graining Tool.
-A detailed instruction booklet (Wood Graining Made Easy) is available from Old Masters.
-A DIY wood graining kit is also available.
+Create beautiful and unique wood grained finishes on steel doors and other smooth surfaces using Old Masters Wiping or Gel Stain, Graining Base, and Wood Graining Tool.
+A detailed instruction booklet is included with our wood graining tool.

 Antiquing is a common technique used to give painted or stained woodwork an aged look.
 We suggest accomplishing the antiqued look by using Old Masters Wiping Stain over top of your chosen paint color.
 After applying a coat of Wiping Stain, wipe the center of the work area clean and build stain gradually to the edges.
 No abrupt changes from light to dark areas should remain to complete the motif.